 I’m so excited about this book, as it will be as intimate as the Cambodian book is epic.
 I’ll tell you more about that soon.
-Before I tell you about my Russian family recipes, I have a favour to ask.
+But before I tell you about my Russian-Ukrainian family recipes, I have a favour to ask.
 Grantourismo is reader-funded.

 If you make these Russian dishes or any of our recipes and enjoy them, please consider supporting Grantourismo so we can keep creating food content.
 Click through to this post for ways to support Grantourismo, such as booking accommodation, hiring a car or campervan or motorhome, purchasing travel insurance, or booking a tour on Klook or Get Your Guide.
 We’ll earn a small commission but you won’t pay any extra.

 You could also shop our online store, where we’ve got everything from gifts for street food lovers to food-themed reusable cloth face masks created from Terence’s images; support our epic first-of-its-kind Cambodian culinary history and cookbook on Patreon; or purchase something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, classic cookbooks for serious cooks, cookbooks by Australian chefs, cookbooks for foodie travellers, and gifts for Asian food lovers and picnic lovers.

-Now let me tell you about my best Russian recipes.
+Now let me tell you about my 30 best Russian recipes.
 Click on the image from the post and summary to go to the recipe.